 Famous Failure – Jay-Z

-Shawn Corey Carter, born on December 4, 1969, in Brooklyn town of New York, is professionally known as Jay-Z. An American record producer, songwriter, record executive, businessman, and rapper who is widely regarded as one of the most influential hip-hop artists and recognized as one of the greatest rappers of all time.
+Shawn Corey Carter, born on December 4, 1969, in Brooklyn town of New York, is professionally known as Jay-Z. An American record producer, songwriter, record executive, businessman, and rapper widely regarded as one of the most influential hip-hop artists and recognized as one of the greatest rappers ever.

-He first became popular among the people on the posse cut “Show and Prove” on the 1994 Big Daddy Kane album Daddy’s Home.
-He was referred to as the Big Daddy Kane’s hype man during that period.
+He first became popular among the people on the posse cut “Show and Prove” from the 1994 Big Daddy Kane album Daddy’s Home.
+During that period, he was called Big Daddy Kane’s hype man.

 Identity is a prison you can never escape, but the way to redeem your past is not to run from it, but to try to understand it, and use it as a foundation to grow.

-He first began his musical career after founding the record label Roc-A-Fella Records in 1995, and thereafter he released his debut studio album Reasonable Doubt in 1996, which was a massive hit.
+He began his musical career in 1995 by founding Roc-A-Fella Records.
+In 1996, he released his debut studio album, Reasonable Doubt, which was a massive hit.

 Out of his musical field, he also reached success and recognition for his career as a businessman.

-He became the world’s best-selling music artist with the heavy marketing of over 50 million albums and 75 million singles being sold worldwide.
+He became the world’s best-selling music artist, heavily marketing over 50 million albums and 75 million singles sold worldwide.

 I’m not a businessman, I’m a business, man!